GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 Channels carry only 1-RTT packets.
 Packets associated with a channel contain a Channel ID in place of a Destination Connection ID.
 (A Channel ID cannot be zero length.)
-This adds a layer of indirection to the process described in Section 5.2 of {{RFC9000}}} for matching packets to connections upon receipt.
+This adds a layer of indirection to the process described in Section 5.2 of {{RFC9000}} for matching packets to connections upon receipt.
 Incoming packets received on the network path associated with a channel use the Channel ID to associate the packet with a joined channel.

 A client with a matching joined channel always has at least one connection associated with the channel.
 If a client has no matching joined channel, the packet is discarded.

-Since the network path for a channel is unidirectional, packets associated with a channel are acknowledged with MP_CHANNEL_ACK frames {{channel-ack-frame}} instead of with ACK frames.
+Since the network path for a channel is unidirectional, packets associated with a channel are acknowledged with MP_CHANNEL_ACK frames {{channel-ack-frame}} instead of ACK frames.
 Each channel has an independent packet number space.

 The use of any particular channel is OPTIONAL for both the server and the client.
-It is recommended that applications designed to leverage the multicast capabilities of this extension also provide graceeful degradation for endpoints that do not or cannot make use of the multicast functionality.
+It is recommended that applications designed to leverage the multicast capabilities of this extension also provide graceful degradation for endpoints that do not or cannot make use of the multicast functionality.

 The server has access to all data transmitted on any multicast channel it uses, and could optionally send this data with unicast instead.